|

 the Wildcats in 2003, and NU decided to change the uniform jersey and

 pants completely.
-The uniforms are made for Adidas by
+The uniforms were made for Adidas by

 Betlin